MicrosoftDocs/powerbi-docs/articles/powerbi-service-hyperlinks-in-tables.md

 >**NOTE**:
 >Hyperlinks can also be added to [tiles on dashboards](powerbi-service-edit-a-tile-in-a-dashboard.md), [text boxes in reports](powerbi-service-add-a-hyperlink-to-a-text-box.md), and [text boxes on dashboards](powerbi-service-add-a-widget-to-a-dashboard.md).

-## To create a hyperlink in Power BI
+## To create a hyperlink in Power BI table or matrix

 Hyperlinks in tables and matrixes can be created in Power BI Desktop but not from Power BI Service.
 Hyperlinks can also be created in Excel Power Pivot before the workbook is imported into Power BI.
 Both methods are described below.